JeremyRubin/utxos.org/content/signals.md

 ### Developers & Individuals
 > Developers & Individuals include the programmers behind Bitcoin Core,
 > wallets, or other related technologies as well as generally knowledgeable
 > individual's opinions.
+Although they may have affiliations, this is not a statement
+> on behalf of their organization (see below for Businesses).

 {{< devsignals >}}

-### Businesses
+### Businesses / Organizations
-> Businesses represent a corporate interest in Bitcoin.
-Individuals at
+> Businesses represent a corporate  or other organized interests in Bitcoin.
-> companies may have preferences differing from their corporation, or in
+> Individuals at companies may have preferences differing from their
-> alignment -- it is encouraged to list both the business and any individual
+> corporation, or in alignment -- it is encouraged to list both the business
-> contributor's opinion here.
-For the purpose of this site, most open source
+> and any individual contributor's opinion here.
+For the purpose of this site,
-> projects are not considered "businesses" and they should prefer to sign as
+> most open source projects are not considered "businesses" and they should
-> individual contributors.
+> prefer to sign as individual contributors.

 {{< bizsignals >}}